idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 }
 ```

-So we can then somehow "cross-cast" trait object of `Fail` to a trait object of `ExtraInfo`.
+So we can then somehow "cross-cast" a trait object of `Fail` to a trait object of `ExtraInfo`.
 Then, we could call `code` and `location` functions on that `ExtraInfo` trait object to collect additional information.
-Same way as in Java, where you can try to cast one interface to another[^1].
+Same way as in Java where you can try to cast one interface to another[^1].

 ### Plugin Registry